palantir/plottable/tutorials/index.md

     {% endhighlight %}

 2. Once we've specified the Scale, we need to set the axes' locations.
-    Again, we need two variables, an `xAxis` and a `yAxis` and we set each of those equal to `XAxis` and `YAxis` objects.
+    Again, we need two variables, an `xAxis` and a `yAxis`.
-    1. The `XAxis` class creates a horizontal Axis.
+    The `Axis.Numeric` class creates an axis for displaying numeric data.
 Its constructor requires a Scale (in this case we use the xScale variable that we just created) and a String denoting the orientation.
 In this case, we will use a standard bottom orientation for the x-axis.
-    2. The `YAxis` class creates a vertical Axis.
-Its constructor requires a Scale (in this case we use the yScale variable that we just created) and a String denoting the orientation.
-In this case, we will use a standard left orientation for the y-axis.

         {% highlight javascript %}
         function makeBasicChart() {